Creating A To Do List In WordPress

 Delete All To-Do Items Capability

-Here you can allow the chosen capability to purge all the completed to-do items.
+Here you can enable the selected capability to purge all the completed items.

 Add Categories Capability